-DAWN believes women, men, girls and boys joining together is the only way to disrupt the social norms that allow gender inequality and violence to exist.
+DAWN WW believes women, men, girls and boys joining together is the only way to disrupt the social norms that allow gender inequality and violence to exist.
 As part of a strategic plan to collaborate with grassroot organizations like MAVA allows a space for men and boys to engage, and be involved.

-- Change the harmful constructions of masculinity associated with power and control that drive inequality and violence against women
+- Harmful constructions of masculinity associated with power and control that drive inequality and violence against women can be changed.

-- Encourage healthy gender relationships in boys at an early age
+- Healthy gender relationships in boys at an early age can be encouraged.

-- Inform an understanding about the causes and the social, economic and public health impact of gender-based violence so societies recognize that violence is not simply a women’s issue
+- Deep rooted causes and the social, economic and public health impact of gender-based violence can be understood so societies recognize that violence is not simply a women’s issue

 - Traditional notions of masculinity are challenged by engaging with men and boys to help them develop techniques to cope with and better manage social pressures.

-- Culture of response in homes, schools, workplaces and neighborhoods when violence does occur
+- Culture of response in homes, schools, workplaces and neighborhoods when violence does occur can be promoted.

-- Give tools to men so they can raise sons who have positive, non-violent communications and behaviors in their relationships with women
+- Tools are given to men so they can raise sons who have positive, non-violent communications and behaviors in their relationships with women.

 - Capacity-building & leadership camps for student leaders